radi0sus/tau-calc/README.md

 ```
     The predicted coordination number for Hg1 is 4.

-    The two largest angles are beta = 135.94° and alpha = 124.44°.
+    The two largest angles are β = 135.94° and α = 124.44°.
-    Note: Angles for the calculation of tau_4, tau_4' and tau_5.
+    Note: Angles for the calculation of τ₄, τ₄' and τ₅.

     Number of cis angles ~ 90° (< 135°)    = 5
     Number of trans angles ~ 180° (> 135°) = 1